adamsilver/adamsilver.io-jekyll/_posts/2014-09-09-javascript-inheritance.md

 categories: forms dom js
 ---

 Javascript inheritance is useful with regard to code reuse [[0](#ref0)].
-Unfortunately, ECMAScript doesn't provide an inherit function natively, so we will need to create one.
+Unfortunately, ECMAScript doesn't provide an Inherit function natively, so we will need to create one.
 This article documents a simple and powerful technique and consists of two parts: 1) creating the inherit function and 2) utilising it to demonstrate one object inheriting the features of another.

 ## Creating the inherit function